Yiddish theatre: United States

 Also notable are The Golem by H. Leivick (1888–1962), as well as the plays of Sholem Aleichem.

-Buenos Aires, Argentina figured prominently in Yiddish theatre between the wars.
-While pre-war Yiddish theatre in Argentina had bordered on burlesque, shortly after World War I Thomashefsky and others brought their companies to Buenos Aires for the off-season when New York theaters were closed for the summer (the Argentine winter).
-According to Michael Terry, Buenos Aires experienced a "golden age" of Yiddish theatre in the 1930s and 1940s, becoming "the second city of the world history of Yiddish theater."
-There were also theatre performances in Yiddish in many Brazilian cities.

 Yiddish theatre after the Second World War was revived with the writing and performance of The Warsaw Ghetto.

 Many ground-breaking performers were Jewish-American individuals; Ben Furnish in his work Nostalgia in Jewish-American Theatre and film, 1979-2004 notes that Elizabeth Taylor and Marilyn Monroe were both of Jewish-American descent.

 Several of America's most influential 20th-century acting teachers, such as Stella Adler (daughter of Jacob and Sara Adler and sister of actor Luther Adler) and Lee Strasberg, had their first tastes of theatre in Yiddish.
 Though some of the methods developed by them and other members of the Group Theatre were reactions to the often melodramatic and larger-than-life style of Yiddish theatre, this style nonetheless informed their theories and left its stamp on them.
 Yiddish theatre was also highly influential on what is still known as Jewish humor.

+Argentina

+Buenos Aires, Argentina figured prominently in Yiddish theatre between the wars.
+While pre-war Yiddish theatre in Argentina had bordered on burlesque, shortly after World War I Thomashefsky and others brought their companies to Buenos Aires for the off-season when New York theaters were closed for the summer (the Argentine winter).
+According to Michael Terry, Buenos Aires experienced a "golden age" of Yiddish theatre in the 1930s and 1950s, becoming "the second city of the world history of Yiddish theater."
+Four theatres presented plays in Yiddish regularly: the Soleil and the Excelsior (in the Abasto), the Mitre (in Villa Crespo), and the Ombú (which is where the AMIA is today).
+Actors such as Samuel Goldenberg, Jacob Ben-Ami, Maurice Schwartz, and Joseph Buloff appeared to sell out crowds.
+Cafes such as El Cristal and the Internacional also presented Yiddish vaudeville numbers, with actors such as Jevel Katz, Jennie Goldstein, and Moyshe Oysher.
+To reach additional audiences they also traveled to other Argentinean cities, such as Rosario, Córdoba, Moisesville and Basabilbaso.
+Sometimes they brought Yiddish translations of other plays as in 1949 when Joseph Buloff played in Death of a Salesman/Toyt fun a seylsman, at the Soleil Theatre.
+This was the first time that the Argentinean public saw an Arthur Miller’s play.

+Argentina began experiencing a progressive decrease in Yiddish plays by the 1960s.
+The season was short and performances were held only on weekends and several theatres closed.
+In 1972, the Mitre Theatre, the last standing playhouse of the Yiddish theatre scene, was shut down.